Teams are increasingly dispersed around the world

 Soft skills are as important as the technology

 Many of the approaches that the best project managers use are far more difficult to deploy in an environment where often they’re a disembodied voice in a conference call.
-Eye contact, body language and the feedback you gain from being in close proximity is lost.
+Eye contact, body language and the feedback you gain from being in close proximity is either lost or depreciated.
 More than that, chasing people down for a brief discussion gets trickier.
 Informality becomes more difficult to achieve and it gets a whole lot harder to pick up on the mood of both individuals and the wider organisation.
 This is an environment that amplifies the potential for misunderstandings and mistrust.
 The term ‘remote’ is true on so many levels.

 Language, time zones and cultural differences add to the difficulties